everbarry/JBG040-Group19/README.md

 python3 run.py -v
 ```
 this runs the model on the test set with pretrained weights and downloads the data to the `data` folder
-for more informaton about the ViT see the README in its folder
+for more informaton about the ViT see the README in its folder.

 ## Code structure
 The template code is structured into multiple files, based on their functionality.